CodePushGo/website/src/content/blog/en/app-store-vs-direct-updates-what-developers-need-to-know.md

 Because of these hurdles, many developers are turning to alternatives like OTA (over-the-air) updates.
 While the App Store offers a secure and centralized system, exploring faster, more adaptable options can be a game changer for many teams.

-## Direct OTA Updates with Capacitor
+## Direct OTA Updates with React Native

 Direct over-the-air (OTA) updates let developers bypass app store review delays, making it easier to release new features and fixes quickly.
 This approach changes how updates are delivered to users' devices.

 ### What Are Direct OTA Updates?

 With direct OTA updates, developers can push changes to JavaScript, HTML, and CSS without needing to submit a new app version to the app stores.
-Using Capacitor, these updates can be sent straight to users' devices, simplifying the entire [update process](https://capgo.app/docs/plugin/cloud-mode/manual-update/).
+Using React Native, these updates can be sent straight to users' devices, simplifying the entire [update process](https://capgo.app/docs/plugin/cloud-mode/manual-update/).

 ### Why Use Direct OTA Updates?